asonnino/hotstuff/README.md

 ## TODO :
 - Signatures for the Ack messages.
 - Rewrite the tests to adapt to the new codebase.
-- Add a cache for the topology structures.

 ## License